Jackass: The Movie: "Failed ending"

 The original ending for the film was supposed to be a Rube Goldberg-type contraption, with each of the cast members performing a stunt that either has something to do with what they did on the show (for example, the first stunt would have Preston Lacy as "The Human Wrecking Ball", knocking him into a Port-A-Potty), or simply for a sight gag (such as Ehren McGhehey being knocked over in the Port-A-Potty and landing on a bed of toilet paper rolls), ending with Johnny Knoxville being launched off the catapult next to Rip Taylor.

 However, as the entire contraption didn't work together the way the cast and crew intended, the producers of the film instead decided on filming an alternate ending, which is how the "Son of Jackass" skit came to be.
-"Son of Jackass" (Which, according to the skit, is set in the year 2063) starts after the end credits, as Knoxville and Taylor return to the edge of the lake, and Taylor whispers the suggestion into Knoxville's ear.
+"Son of Jackass" (which, according to the skit, is set in the year 2063) starts after the end credits, as Knoxville and Taylor return to the edge of the lake, and Taylor whispers the suggestion into Knoxville's ear.
 The skit involves all of the performers in "old man" costumes running around in exploding buildings and sheds, as well as other hazards, only Steve-O surviving to proclaim "Yeah, dude!".
 In the cast commentary, it is said that this is ironic as Steve-O is the least likely to even reach old age.
 Some bits of the failed ending were incorporated into the end credits montage, like Dave England dressed in a penis costume and Wee Man going down the giant Plinko contraption.

 Home media

 The film was released on DVD on March 25, 2003.
-The DVD includes 27 minutes of additional footage, outtakes and MTV's "Making of Jackass: The Movie.
-An unrated version of the film was released in 2006, with a runtime of 87 minutes.
+The DVD includes 27 minutes of additional footage, outtakes and MTV's The Making of Jackass: The Movie.
+An unrated version of the film was released in 2006, with a runtime of 87 minutes, including some extended scenes that were shortened in the theatrical version of the movie.